wp-plugins/prizm-cloud-document-viewer/readme.txt

 1. Click on Pages or Posts in navigation
 2. Open an existing page/post or create a new one
-3. Within the content editor, click on the Prizm Viewer Button
+3. Within the content editor, click on the Insert Document Viewer Button
-4. Fill in Fields and insert
-5. Save page
+4. Customize  your viewer
+5. Click "Get code"
+6. The shortcode that generates your viewer will automatically be inserted into your post.

 = How do I get my Prizm Viewer Key? =